hestonhoffman/PFCExperiment/integrate.md

 1. Click the "Connect REPO Account" button for the repository you wish to integrate with.
 You may be prompted to login to the repository and to approve access to the repository.
 If you have integrated Pipelines previously, you may not be prompted at all.

-Once you have approved the integration on the repository, they are integrated.
+After you have approved the integration on the repository, they are integrated.

 ## Remove Pipelines integration from GitHub